A Return to Vasquez Rocks

 Once arrived, we set up to recreate the famous close-up.
 It was astonishing to realize, as our first cameraman kept saying, "tilt it more, tilt it more," the large angle Mr. Nimoy held that prop at for the audience's benefit; he had it canted an uncomfortable 45 degree towards the camera with then the rear end of it also raised up, though the front bottom was resting on stone.
 As the camera in that scene pans away, you do see him drop the angle and rest it more flat.
 The next trick was curling the fingers of the right hand (the one on the knob) out of the way and into what was a very unnatural pose.
 The actor's lanky digits must surely have helped him position and hold it easier than it was for us.

-individual embedded pebbles you see now vs. then are different, but the
+of erosion, individual embedded pebbles you see now vs. then are different,

-same general topography; the prominent ridges, bumps, and slopes are
+but the same general topography; the prominent ridges, bumps, and slopes

 While the expanse of sky overhead and behind was broad and clear, it is obvious the Trek crew utilized some added key light from the front right (that we didn't have) to augment their shots.
 The right comm jewel did indeed here radiate brilliant aqua to match the familiar image; we now know the blue is from the AB coating on an Olivine-colored Swarovski rhinestone.
 It was also plain to see in our photo work later how quickly the mild Kydex texture disappears as the size of the image (pixel quantity) shrinks.
 No wonder so many hobbyists have wrongly thought after examining screen caps that some comms came in a smooth body.